-The Nominating and Corporate Governance Committee held three meetings during 2021.
+The Nominating and Corporate Governance Committee held four meetings during 2022.
 The Nominating and Corporate Governance Committee operates pursuant to a written charter adopted by the Board of Directors, which is available under the "Investors & News-Corporate Governance-Documents and Charters" section of our website, www.deciphera.com.

 The Nominating and Corporate Governance Committee considers candidates for director membership suggested by its members and the Chief Executive Officer.
 Additionally, in selecting nominees for directors, the Nominating and Corporate Governance Committee will review candidates recommended by stockholders in the same manner and using the same general criteria as candidates recruited by the committee and/or recommended by the Board of Directors.
-Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this proxy statement under the heading "Stockholder Recommendations."
-The Nominating and Corporate Governance Committee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our By-laws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Recommendations."
+Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this Proxy Statement under the heading "Stockholder Recommendations."
+The Nominating and Corporate Governance Committee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our By-laws relating to stockholder nominations as described later in this Proxy Statement under the heading "Stockholder in this Proxy Statement under the heading as described later in this Proxy Statement under the provisions of our By-laws relating to stockholder nominations as described later in this Proxy Statement under the heading "Stockholder Recommendations."